simonw/llm/docs/python-api.md

 Calling `.text()` will return the full text of the response, waiting for the stream to stop executing if necessary.

-The `.debug()` method, once the stream has finished, will return a dictionary of debug information about the response.
-This varies between different models.

 ## Template

 Templates are reusable objects that can be used to generate prompts.
 They are used  by the {ref}`prompt-templates` feature.